esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

     print(output.last_hidden_state[0])
 ```

 When we print the vectors we only see a lot of fine-tuned weights which are not very informative in their own, but the full-vectors are meaningful within the embedding space, which emulates some aspects of linguistic meaning.
-In the case of wanting to obtain a single vector for *enchanting*, you can average the three vectors that belong to the token pieces that ultimately from that word.
+In the case of wanting to obtain a single vector for *enchanting*, you can average the three vectors that belong to the token pieces that ultimately form that word.

 We can use the same method to encode another two sentences containing the word *note* to see how BERT actually handles polysemy (*note* means something very different in each sentence) thanks to the representation of each word being contextualized instead of isolated.